Candle Corporation: 1990s – 2000s

 Candle relocated its headquarters again in 1999, moving about 700 employees from Santa Monica to a four-story 335,000-square-foot building in El Segundo—a building once occupied by Rockwell International for the Design and Engineering of B-1 Lancers.
 In the same year, the company shifted its focus to e-commerce and launched eBA*ServiceMonitor, a comprehensive monitoring application for online businesses.
 By the end of the millennium, Candle reached $382 million in revenue and employed 1,800 people total.

 The company reached the 2,000 employee mark in 2000, the same year sales reached $400 million.
 In the next year, the company released OMEGAMON XE and DE, configurations of their flagship product centered on e-businesses, and a software-as-a-service platform, CandleNet eBusiness Platform, which facilitated the deployment of e-commerce services.
 The split between mainframe and non-mainframe pursuits within the company was 60-to-40 by this point.
 In 2002, the company released PathWAI, a line of software packages and consulting services for streamlining the process of designing and developing middleware and web server back-ends.
 Candle reached $207 million in revenue in 2002 and $328 million in sales in 2003.

-IBM acquired Candle Corporation in April 2004 for an undisclosed sum.
-The deal was reportedly worth between $350 million and $600 million.
+In 2004, IBM acquired Candle Corporation and paid Chernick $641 million.
 After the acquisition, IBM absorbed Candle's assets into their Tivoli Software division.